The Computational Capacity of LRC, Memristive and Hybrid Reservoirs: Memristor Reservoirs

-the accurate approximation of which requires a mixture of memory and nonlinearity.
+Accurate approximation of this output requires a mixture of memory and nonlinearity.

-To approximate this, we apply an implementation of continuous time Echo State Network (ESN) for comparison.
+In addition to the hybrid reservoir discussed above, we also apply an implementation of continuous time Echo State Networks (ESNs)\cite{jaeger2001echo,lukovsevivcius2012practical} for comparison.
 An ESN is a dynamical reservoir in which the internal states evolve according to

-where $\alpha$ here is a leakage similar to the one of the memristor devices we consider, while $\tanh(\cdot)$ applies to every neuron; $M$ is a matrix that in order to satisfy the fading property must have maximum eigenvalue less than one; $\vec u$ scales the magnitude of the input $u(t)$ as it drives each neuron.
+where $\alpha$ is a decay term, $\tanh(\cdot)$ applies to every neuron, $M$ is a matrix that in order to satisfy the fading property must have maximum eigenvalue less than one, and $\vec v$ scales the magnitude of the input $u(t)$ which drives each neuron.

-We compare the results of a tuned ESN to a ``naive'' memristor network analogous to those employed in previous literature, and a hybrid LRC to memristor reservoir.
-As far as possible, each reservoir was configured to produce the same number of trajectories.
+We compare the results of a suitably tuned ESN to a pure memristor network as in \cref{fig:memnet}, and a hybrid surface LRC to deep memristor reservoir.
+The memristor network is a $17\times 17$ triangular lattice with 800 edges each containing a memristor ($\alpha = 3$, $\beta = 1$, $\chi = 0.8$) and voltage generator.
+The elements of $\vec{v}$ were uniformly distributed on the interval $[-1, -0.1]\cup [0.1, 1]$.
+The LRC$\to$Memristor reservoir was configured identically to that presented in the previous section and included a total of 780 trajectories.
+Finally the ESN consisting of 780 elements was run and tuned following the recommendations in \cite{lukovsevivcius2012practical}.
+As far as possible, each reservoir was configured to produce the same number of trajectories (the lattice structure of the naive memristor network imposes some constraints).
+Further details on the implementation of each reservoir can be found in the supplemental material.
+The LRC$\to$Memristor reservoir was configured identically to that presented in the previous section and included a total of 780 trajectories.
+Finally the ESN consisting of 780 elements was run and tuned following the recommendations in \cite{lukovsevivcius2012practical}.

-The ``naive'' memristor network is a $17\times 17$ triangular lattice with 800 edges each containing a memristor ($\alpha = 3$, $\beta = 1$, $\chi = 0.8$) and voltage generator.
-The driving input was varied on the interval $[-1, -0.1]\cup [0.1, 1]$ (see Materials and Methods for further information).
-The LRC$\to$Memristor reservoir was configured identically to that presented above included a total of 780 trajectories.
-Finally the ESN consisting of 780 elements was run and tuned following the recommendations in \cite{lukovsevivcius2012practical} (see Materials and Methods).
+Each reservoir was first initialized on the interval $[0, 100]$ corresponding to approximately 100 autocorrelation times of the input driving signal.
+They were then trained on the interval $[100, 4000]$ and the $\textrm{nMSE}_{[100,4000]}$ is reported in table \ref{tab:comp}.
+Lastly, a generalization error is reported by calculating the $\textrm{nMSE}[z]$ on the interval $[4000, 5000]$ with the weights that were trained on $[100, 4000]$.
+The generalization error is no longer normalized to $[0, 1]$ as the weights are calculated on a different interval.
+However it is the most important measure of the reservoir's ability to approximate the function $u \mapsto z$, rather than to simply fit this function on a single training interval.